curriculum-crawler/curriculum-crawler/README.md

     - Do I have any impediments
 - Edwin Lagos
     - In the last 24 hours I
+        - Completed the base implementation of the UI for the searching functionality.
+        - Completed the creation of the UI for the search results UI.
+        - Completed the tests for the UI components.
     - In the next 24 hours I
+        - Will finish documentation for the UI.
+        - Implement the upload API within the UI, if available.
     - Do I have any impediments
+        - I don't have any impediments.
 - Hemal Shah
     - In the last 24 hours I
     - In the next 24 hours I